mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

   It is *highly recommended* -- but not *required* -- that you download the latest stable CMake available for your platform.

-.. dropdown:: Getting the Latest CMake
+.. ad-dropdown:: Getting the Latest CMake
-  :class-container: admonition hint
+  :admonition: hint
-  :class-title: admonition-title

   A new stable release of CMake can be obtained from `the CMake downloads page`__.